Mar 21, 2008

 BOB DOROUGH: Was that good?

-ROBERT: If you grew up in the 1970s and 1980s, which I, by the way, did not do so everything that we've just heard I've never heard before, but you've heard these.
+ROBERT: If you grew up in the 1970s and 1980s, which I, by the way, did not do, so everything that we've just heard, I never heard before.
+But you've heard that your whole life.

 JAD: Hookiness.